vasi/lzopfs/README.md

 ## How do I build it?

-This works on Mac and Linux, you could almost certainly port it to FreeBSD or something too.
+lzopfs is known to work on Mac, Linux and FreeBSD.
+You could probably build it on other unixy platforms too.

+You'll need some dependencies installed:
+* scons and libfuse are mandatory
+* At least one compression library

-You'll need a bunch of dependencies installed.
-On Ubuntu, something like `apt install zlib1g-dev liblzo2-dev liblzma-dev libbz2-dev scons libfuse-dev`.
+ On Ubuntu, you cna do something like `apt install zlib1g-dev liblzo2-dev liblzma-dev libbz2-dev scons libfuse3-dev libzstd-dev`.

 Then just run `scons` and you're good to go.